 Fig. 7.
 Extraction of upper envelope of CWI

 The generated history is presented in Fig. 9 (a).
-The generated PSD is compared with the original one in Fig. 9 (b).
-The good consistence shows the validity of the present method to generate the history from the PSD.
+The generated PSD is compared with the original PSD in Fig. 9 (b).
+The good consistency shows the validity of the present method for generating the history from the PSD.

 Modelling of catenary with CWI